a-leut/super-space-shooter/README.md

 Super Space Shooter
 ===================

 An arcade style shoot-em-up written in Python using the Pygame library.
+I believe I wrote this game in 2012.

 Windows executable availible for download [here](http://www.alexleut.com/wp-content/uploads/2011/03/superspacesurvival.zip).